-For example in a leading case:- The defendant created a brick grinding machine adjoining the premises of the plaintiff, who was a medical practitioner.
-The brick grinding machine generated dust which polluted the atmosphere.
+For example, The defendant created a brick grinding machine adjoining the premises of the plaintiff, who was a medical practitioner.
+The brick grinding machine-generated dust which polluted the atmosphere.
 The dust entered the consulting chamber of the plaintiff and caused physical inconvenience to him.
 It was held that special damages to the plaintiff had been proved and a permanent injunction was issued against the defendant restraining him from running his brick grinding machine there.

-2) interference with the use of enjoyment of land
+- interference with the use or enjoyment of land or personal discomfort

-Example:- Gur Prasad and another filed a suit against Radhey Shyam and others for a permanent injunction to restrain them from installing and running a flour mill in their premises.
+Example: Gur Prasad and another filed a suit against Radhey Shyam and others for a permanent injunction to restrain them from installing and running a flour mill on their premises.
 It was alleged that the said mill would cause a nuisance to the plaintiffs, who were occupying the first-floor portion of the same premises inasmuch as the plaintiffs would base their peace an account of ratting noise of the flour mill and hereby their health would also be adversely affected.
-It was held that substantial addition to the noise in a noisy locality by the running of the impugned machines, serious interference with the physical comfort of the plaintiffs and as such it amounted to nuisance.
+It was held that substantial addition to the noise in a noisy locality by the running of the impugned machines, serious interference with the physical comfort of the plaintiffs, and as such it amounted to a nuisance.

 It some noises which don't disturb or among an ordinary person but disturb only the plaintiff in his work or sleep due to his over sensitiveness, it is no nuisance against the plaintiff.

-Defamation means an attack on a persons's reputation.
+- Defamation means an attack on a person's reputation.

-2) The defamatory words or statement should directly or indirectly refer to the person defamed.
+- The defamatory words or statements should directly or indirectly refer to the person defamed.

-3) The statement must be published by a medium.
-Publication means making the defamatory matter knows to some person other there plaintiffs.
+- The statement must be published by a medium.
+Publication means making the defamatory matter known to some person other than the plaintiffs.

 Therefore if a person abuses another person in private it may not be defamation but if a third person is standing by, the same words will constitute to be defamatory words.

-Further, a defamatory statement may be direct statement prima facie defamatory or it may be an innuendo.
-Innuendo is those words which appear innocent but contain some secondary or latent or hidden meaning which is defamatory.
+Further, a defamatory statement may be a direct statement prima facie defamatory or it may be an innuendo.
+Innuendo is those words that appear innocent but contain some secondary or latent or hidden meaning which is defamatory.
 The essence of defamation is an injury to a person's character or repudiation.

 Defamation of a class of persons